-Only a proportion of WPM will be made out of Pinus wood, and the removal of most of the bark will reduce the population of D. valens.
+Only a proportion of WPM will be made out of Pinus wood, though D. valens has been recorded on some other coniferous hosts, and the removal of most of the bark will reduce the population of D. valens.
 However, WPM is associated with the trade of many commodities, and even if Pinus is only a small proportion of WPM, it will still be a significant quantity.
 Data on the amount of Pinus used in WPM are not available and therefore the amount of material moving in trade is an uncertainty.